 Set up appropriate tracking, routing, and reports

-Based on what those goals are, if you have a product ops team, or revenue ops team, or marketing ops team, or maybe a business intelligence team, or even a web strategy team, maybe get a meeting on the books with you and some of those folks to set up the appropriate tracking, the appropriate lead routing, or user routing, and some of the reports to capture a lot of that.
+Based on what those goals are if you have a product ops team, revenue ops team, marketing ops team, or maybe a business intelligence team, or even a web strategy team, maybe get a meeting on the books with you and some of those folks to set up the appropriate tracking, the appropriate lead routing, or user routing, and some of the reports to capture a lot of that.

 Then try to take some of those individual reports that they're putting together and put them into a centralized dashboard.
-Regardless of what tool that you're using, maybe Google Analytics, or Looker, or Amplitude or something similar to that nature, if you have one central place that you can direct everyone to find out about the success of that launch, that will go a long way and really help you share the results of that launch.
+Regardless of what tool that you're using, maybe Google Analytics, Looker, Amplitude, or something similar to that nature, if you have one central place that you can direct everyone to find out about the success of that launch, that will go a long way and really help you share the results of that launch.

 But also will keep everyone on the same page as well and it should reduce any confusion across the team.